 Funks and Stone Corral Creeks will be modified downstream of the proposed dams.
 On Stone Corral Creek, the reach of interest is from the downstream face of the Sites Dam to just above the GCID Main Canal (7.7 miles); on Funks Creek, it is from the downstream face of Golden Gate Dam to the upper end of Funks Reservoir (1.8 miles).
 While these reaches have been modified by cattle grazing and minor diversions, they still have available fish habitat and both native and nonnative fish have been observed in each drainage. (cite to: California Fish and Game Code 5937 and Funks and Stone Corral Creeks Memo, once finalized).

-Stone Corral Creek would receive bypass flows from the reservoir from an outlet on the Sites Dam and Funks Creek would receive augmented flow from the Funks pipelines to its reaches immediately upstream of Funks Reservoir.
-Associated with the project are field studies.
+Stone Corral Creek would receive bypass flows from the reservoir from an outlet on the Sites Dam, and Funks Creek would receive augmented flow from the Funks pipelines to its reaches upstream of Funks Reservoir.
+Using information from field studies, along with currently available information, the Authority will prepare a Funks and Stone Corral Creeks flow schedule that could be incorporated into the Reservoir Operations Plan that would identify the approach for releases, including release schedules and volumes, a monitoring plan, and an adaptive management plan to maintain fish in good condition consistent with California Fish and Game Code Section 5937 in Funks and Stone Corral Creeks.

 These would be initiated once access is obtained and before final designs for Sites and Golden Gate Dams are completed.
-The Authority would use information from these field studies, along with currently available information, to prepare an Operations Plan for Funks and Stone Corral Creeks.
-The Operations Plan would identify the approach for releases, including release schedule and volumes, a monitoring plan, and an adaptive management plan to maintain fish in good condition consistent with California Fish and Game Code Section 5937.
-Additional information on Funks and Stone Corral Creeks can be found in section 7.4 of the Fluvial Geomorphology Chapter.
+Additional information on Funks and Stone Corral Creeks can be found in Chapter 7.
+Additional information regarding the technical study plan(s) is located in Appendix 2D, specifically 2D.4.

 Far-Field Effects